 Nausea is described as the "uneasiness of the stomach" that often occurs before you vomit; it's the dreaded feeling that usually happens right before you run into the bathroom (and hope you'll make it there) hand over your mouth.
-Whether you've already been sick or feel it coming, the last thing on your mind is eating, but foods for nausea can actually help your belly calm itself.
-(While we're talking about what to eat, we should also mention foods your should avoid: spicy foods or anything that resembles a meal that could have made you sick in the first place.)
+Whether you've already been sick or feel it coming, the last thing on your mind is eating, but foods for an upset stomach can actually help your belly calm nausea away.

 Did you know that some foods are scientifically proven to soothe your stomach, and there appear to be more nausea remedies out there than ever before?
 We perused the medical studies and sought out expert advice to find the 15 best foods for nausea, from traditional treatments to remedies that might take you by surprise.

-Read on to learn which foods for nausea you should turn to—even when you don't feel like eating a thing.
+Read on to learn what to eat when you're nauseous—even when you don't feel like eating a thing.

-"The best foods to try when nauseated are light and easier to digest, such as the BRAT diet of banana, rice, apple sauce, and toast," states Dr. Martin Orimenko, a naturopath and holistic chiropractor at the Live Well Holistic Health Center in Ardmore, Pa.
-In fact, for many doctors, the BRAT diet is a go-to rx for patients recuperating from a bout of vomiting and diarrhea.
+"The best foods to try when nauseated are light and easier to digest, such as the BRAT diet of banana, rice, apple sauce, and toast," states Dr. Orimenko.
+In fact, for many doctors, the BRAT diet is a go-to Rx for patients recuperating from a bout of vomiting and diarrhea.
 It's believed that the diet's low fiber content, coupled with the potassium provided by the bananas, is ideal for re-binding stool and restoring nutrients lost during the GI episode.

 However, the BRAT diet isn't intended to be a long-term solution to gastrointestinal woes because it lacks the nutrients, fats, and proteins that sustain a well-rounded meal plan—stick with the BRAT diet for 24-48 hours max to help ensure your body is getting all the good stuff it needs.